 By default, Post formatting is disabled in USP Pro.
-Here is how to enable it in one step.
+Post Formatting enables users to include HTML tags in their post submissions.
+It also enables HTML tags in email alerts.
+This quick tutorial explains how to enable Post Formatting in one step.

 To enable Post formatting (e.g., auto-paragraphs and line breaks), visit the Advanced settings and enter any HTML tag for the option “Post Formatting”1.
 For example, you could add the following:

 That would enable Post formatting and allow visitors to use the

 <img> tag, so visitors may insert images when using the RTE/Visual Editor.
 You can enter as many tags as you would like (separated by commas); or, if you want to retain formatting without enabling any HTML tags, you can enter an

 x or some other non-tag and it will be done.

 1 This setting previously was called “Allowed HTML in post” in USP Pro version 2.1 and below.